Frequently Asked Questions

-Chinquapin has built an endowment of well over $10 million and is able to fund over 90% of its expenses.
-The Chinquapin Endowment is overseen by a talented and capable, separate Chinquapin Endowment Board and we have had highly successful and stable leadership both administratively and on its Board.
-The Board of Trustees recently hired the 5th director of the school since 1969.
+- Chinquapin has built an endowment of $12 million and is able to fund over 90% of its expenses.
+The Chinquapin Endowment is overseen by a separate Chinquapin Endowment Board and we have had highly successful and stable leadership both administratively and on its Board.
+The Board of Trustees recently hired the fifth director of the school since 1969.

 - Since our founding, our students have lived by the school motto, Quid Pro Quo.
 As a testament to that motto, all of the students work to maintain the campus, clean, serve food, and improve the facilities and its many native Texas plants.
 The school employs only one full-time groundskeeper and no janitors.

 - Chinquapin is a private, non-profit college prep school, and as such we have chosen not to participate in standardized testing protocols such as STAAR or other NCLB testing.
 We believe that our highly qualified and talented faculty members are fully capable of providing excellent curriculum and instruction that ensures success after high school and especially in college.
 Our philosophy is to replace “teaching to a test” with “teaching to learn” and instill a lifelong love of learning in each of our students.

 Q: How many students apply to Chinquapin Prep?

 Q: What if my child is not accepted to Chinquapin Prep?

 A: Any child not accepted to Chinquapin Prep may re-apply the following spring.
-Applications do not carry over to the next year, so the entire recruiting meeting/summer session process must be completed in order to be reconsidered.
+Applications do not carry over to the next year, so the entire recruiting meeting/Summer Session process must be completed to be reconsidered.

 Q: What are the bus stop locations and times?

-A: Stops may vary slightly from year to year depending on where our students live, but you can view our current bus routes for 6th grade students, 7-12th grade girls, and 7th-12th grade boys by clicking here.
+A: Stops may vary slightly from year to year depending on where our students live, Our current bus routes can be viewed here.

 Thank you for making a difference